 How does senior vision insurance work?
 Since there is no “standard” vision plan, senior vision coverage depends on a variety of factors.
 Let’s review the major options below:

-Original Medicare Part A and B does not cover vision expenses such as eye exams, glasses or contact lenses.
-That being said, there is vision coverage for glaucoma screenings, diabetic retinopathy screenings and macular degeneration tests and treatments.
+It is not required to be a “senior” to qualify for Medicare but Original Medicare Part A and B does not cover vision expenses such as eye exams, glasses, or contact lenses.
+That being said, there is Medicare vision coverage for glaucoma screenings, diabetic retinopathy screenings, and macular degeneration tests and treatments.

 Medigap plans will cover most or all of the deductibles, copays, and coinsurance that Medicare passes on to you.
 Since Medicare doesn’t cover eye exams, glasses or contacts, neither do most Medigap plans.
 There are a few exceptions such as the “Innovative” or “Extra” plans in CA that offer bundled vision and hearing coverage.

 Medicare Advantage (MA) can cover vision but since MA plans are not standardized, vision benefits vary from plan to plan.

 Stand Alone Vision